Skip to content

 Every form POST MUST carry a CSRF token; the server MUST reject a POST whose token does not match the session's active token.

-A :rf.csrf/active-token cofx exposes the session token to action handlers; the handler compares against the form-submitted :csrf-token field and fails-closed with 403 on mismatch (see the worked example above).
+An app-owned :app.csrf/active-token cofx exposes the session token to action handlers; the handler compares against the form-submitted :csrf-token field and fails-closed with 403 on mismatch (see the worked example above).

-(rf/reg-cofx :rf.csrf/active-token
+(rf/reg-cofx :app.csrf/active-token

 {:doc "The active CSRF token from the session.
 Server only."

-:platforms #{:server}}
+:platforms #{:server}

 Token rotation, double-submit-vs-sync-pattern, and cookie attributes (SameSite=Lax, HttpOnly, Secure) are host concerns — the pattern names where the check happens (in the action handler, before any state mutation), not which token scheme the app uses.